|

 Germany's Wim Wenders came to America to make his peon to despair 'Paris

 Texas'.
-The road movie became less a journey west to seek utopia,
+The road movie became less a journey west to seek utopia, than

-than movies about people trapped on the highway with no sense of direction,
+movies about people trapped on the highway with no sense of direction,

 or purpose, who perhaps didn't even want to arrive.
 Paris Texas also

-models itself on Ford's 'The Searchers' in that a man searches
+models itself on Ford's 'The Searchers' in that a man searches for his

-about America's lost innocence.
+lost innocence.

 Some attempt has been made to revivify the genre.
 Such films as 'Red